-By law, if Chase or another issuer denies your credit application, the issuer has 60 days to let you know why, or at least tell you you’re entitled to request a reason.
-If the issuer declines your application because of your credit score, then a few things open up to you.
-Chase will have to let you know what your credit score is and where it obtained your score.
+By law, if Chase or another issuer denies your credit application, it has 60 days to let you know why.
+You’re entitled to request a reason.
+If the issuer declines your application because of your credit score, then a few things open up for you.
+Chase will have to let you know what your credit score is and the source from which it was obtained.
 You’re then entitled to get a copy of your credit report, so you can check to make sure it’s accurate.
 If it’s not accurate, you can fix your credit file and ask Chase to reassess your card application.

 Finally, if Chase denied you because of your credit and it is accurate, you’re still not out of options entirely.
-If you follow the steps above for building your credit score, you can reapply as soon as you think you have a better shot at qualifying with good or excellent credit.
+If you follow the steps above to build your credit score, you can reapply as soon as you think you have a better shot at qualifying with good or excellent credit.

-The credit score needed for the Chase Freedom Unlimited card isn’t as high as some other Chase cards require, but you will likely need a credit score of 670 or higher.
-If you are denied, don’t worry.
-You can always work to build your credit in the meantime and apply again for the Chase Freedom Unlimited later.
+The credit score you. need for the Chase Freedom Unlimited isn’t as high as some other Chase cards, but you will likely need a credit score of 670 or higher.
+If you’re denied, you can always work to build your credit in the meantime and apply for the Chase Freedom Unlimited again later.